CianHub/issue-tracker/README.md

 ## Technologies

-The application was developed with Django, PostgreSQL, Python3, HTML5, CSS3, JavaScript, JQuery, HighCharts.js and Bootstrap.
+The application was developed with Django, PostgreSQL, Python3, HTML5, CSS3, JavaScript, JQuery, HighCharts.js and Bootstrap 3 (both vanilla and a heavily modified version of the free Creative template).

 ## Design